xinchishenwang/Yuxin-Fan.github.io/index.md

 # About me

 <img src="/images/Jiafeng2.JPG" class="floatpic" width="220" height="200">
 My name is Jiafeng Liu.
-I am a penultimate year student in the B.Ec program, major in Economics Statistics, of [School of Statistics and Mathematics] in the [Central University of Finance and Economics (China)].
+I am a last year student in the B.Ec program, major in Economics Statistics, of [School of Statistics and Mathematics] in the [Central University of Finance and Economics (China)].

 I am a big fan of R and also a python user.
 I enjoy the moment of using R.

 I like Statistics and Mathematics and interested in Maco-economics and Econometrics.

-*Principles of Economics (Mankiw)* lead me to a new world, *Time Series Analysis with applications in R* and *Applied Economatrics (Wooldridge)* teach me how to do reasearch in economics fields.
+I have learned following courses:

-I would like to go on to study in ecnomics field, prepare to apply phd in statistics or ecnomics (better) later this year.
-Thus, I am looking for an internship or RA in a economics or statistics group.
+I would like to go on to study in statistical field, prepare to apply Ph.D in statistics later this year.

 **In statistics fields**, I have done many projects involve,